0xNordian/deso-mcp/deso-ui/overview/HOW_TO_ADD_STORIES.md

 };
 ```

-#### Error State Story
+**Error State Story:**

-This story simulates an API error.
-The `errorHandlers` return a GraphQL error response, allowing you to test your component's error handling and fallback UI.
+The `errorHandlers` simulate a GraphQL error, allowing you to test your component's fallback UI.

 ```tsx
 export const Error: Story = {